 Of course, the small sample count can be considered as a limitation of the study, as well as the fact that it did not include representatives of different cultures.
-However, it still provides a good insight to unconscious gender labelling and the need for parents to be more aware of this in their interactions with their kids.
+However, it still provides a good insight into unconscious gender labelling and the need for parents to be more aware of this in their interactions with their kids.

-Dr. Mascaro acknowledges that most dads are doing the best they can, but hopes her research will encourage them to think about how their child's gender may be influencing how they interact together.
+Dr Mascaro acknowledges that most dads are doing the best they can, but hopes her research will encourage them to think about how their child’s gender may be influencing how they interact together.

-Dads of boys can have a lot to do in shaping their child's level of emotional intelligence.
-The fact that dads seem to respond less to the emotional side of their boys goes against research highlighting the benefits boys get to connecting with their emotions.
+Dads of boys can have a lot to do in shaping their child’s level of emotional intelligence.
+The fact that dads seem to respond less to the emotional side of their boys goes against research highlighting the benefits boys get to connect with their emotions.

-Studies such as these are a great way of identifying this gap, and coming up with methods that allow dads to connect to and nurture the emotional side of their sons.
+Studies such as these are a great way of identifying this gap and coming up with methods that allow dads to connect to and nurture the emotional side of their sons.

 Ultimately, whether you have a son or daughter, as parents the aim should be to treat them equally.
 This involves being aware of what we say as well as our body language and actions.

-Change starts at home after all, right mums and dads?
+Change starts at home, after all, right mums and dads?